 Although it is another aspect of blogging you have to learn and it did take me a bit of time to design – but I tend not to be the type of person who easily zips right through things, ha ha – I’m quite happy with the results.
 Here’s my feedback overall.

 • If you use the plugin Subscribe2, emails are sent out via your web hosting service.
-Vendors such as my provider, Bluehost, (which I love) will only allow you to send 750 emails per hour max (and you have to ask for this maximum) unless you upgrade your account.
+Vendors such as my provider, *Bluehost, (this is an affiliate link, which means I’ll get paid a small commission (at no cost to you) if you click on the link and purchase the vendor’s service) will only allow you to send 750 emails per hour max (and you have to ask for this maximum) unless you upgrade your account.
 When your subscriber list goes above that set number, some subscribers will not be notified of your new content.

 (Jetpack uses WordPress servers to send emails, so JetPack-emailed blog notifications are, of course, free.)